You would need to be totally deaf not to hear music throughout our environment

 The IMSLP site is a real treasure trove of printed and recorded music (mainly of 'classical' composers) which is out of copyright.

 A great example of those creative musicians who are/were performers, composers, arrangers and orchestrators all rolled into one was Tommy Tycho - a Hungarian-born musician who came to Australia in 1951, having been a pianist child prodigy.
 During his life in Australia, he worked with virtually all the 'big names' in Australian light music - writing beautiful accompaniments for large orchestras (which he conducted) to show the stars in their best light.
 He always won the respect of the musicians he worked with for the quality of his orchestrations and the respect he always showed to his colleagues.
 Tommy died in 2013 - a great loss for Australian music.

-Kevin Hocking is a Melbourne-based pianist/conductor/arranger/composer who not only writes brilliantly for instruments, but also creates beautiful scores using voices, - either solo or in vocal groupings.
-He has re-orchestrated some of the G&S repertoire enabling performances using a much smaller orchestra than the original scoring.
+Kevin Hocking was a Melbourne-based pianist/conductor/arranger/composer who not only wrote brilliantly for instruments, but also created beautiful scores using voices, - either solo or in vocal groupings.
+He re-orchestrated some of the G&S repertoire enabling performances using a much smaller orchestra than the original scoring.

-In the days when radio and tv stations had their own in-house orchestras (Yes, Virginia, there was such a time!), there were many opportunities for composer/arrangers to perform their art.
+In the days when radio and tv stations had their own in-house orchestras ( Yes, Virginia, there was such a time! ), there were many opportunities for composer/arrangers to perform their art.
 Graeme Lyall, Tommy Tycho, Julian Lee, Brian May and Kevin Hocking were prominent names of those days in Australia.
-Slowly, however, the musical scene has changed, and fewer and fewer resources are lavished on quality in-house-produced music.
-Most of the 'serious' music composition at the moment is for the concert hall, or film and tv soundtracks.
-This has seen the rise of composers such as Nigel Westlake, who is a composer highly regarded across many genres of music.
+Slowly, however, the musical scene has changed, and fewer and fewer resources are allocated to quality in-house-produced music.
+Most of the 'serious' music composition at the moment is for either the concert hall, or film and tv soundtracks.
+This has seen the rise of composers such as Nigel Westlake, who is highly regarded across many genres of music.